ergonode/backend/UPGRADE-1.2.md

 Attribute:
 * Validation `AttributeCode` value cannot be 'id' or start with 'esa_' - *Before migration to new version you need to change all `AttributeCodes` which start with 'esa_' or equal 'id'.
 Otherwise, it can cause system to break.*

+Importer:
+* The signature of constructor `ImportProductImageAttributeStrategy` has changed
+* The signature of constructor `MultimediaFromUrlImportAction` has changed

 Multimedia:
 * The signature of constructor `UpdateMultimediaCommandHandler` has changed